Cam0505/CamOnAirflow/dbt/models/docs.md

 The longitude coordinate of the city in decimal degrees.
 Positive values indicate locations east of the Prime Meridian.
 {% enddocs %}
 # M

+{% docs month %}
+The first day of the month (UTC) for the aggregation period.
+{% enddocs %}

+{% docs most_popular_arrival_airport %}
+The ICAO code of the most popular arrival airport for the given period.
+{% enddocs %}

+{% docs most_popular_departure_airport %}
+The ICAO code of the most popular departure airport for the given period.
+{% enddocs %}
 # N
 # O
 # P

+{% docs pct_flights_arrival_airport %}
+The percentage of flights in the period that arrived at the most popular arrival airport.
+{% enddocs %}

+{% docs pct_flights_departure_airport %}
+The percentage of flights in the period that departed from the most popular departure airport.
+{% enddocs %}
 # Q
 # R
 {% docs region %}